christytan/ords-apex-dbcs/exacs-QA/BuildPythonApps.md

 ![](./images/pythonApp/Compute1.png " ")

-- Select the right Oracle Developer Cloud image you created in [Lab4](ConfigureDevClient.md)
+- Select the right Oracle Developer Cloud image you created in [Lab 4](?lab=lab-4-configure-development-system-for-use)

 - Copy the public IP address of the instance in a note pad.